illixion/blog.illixion.com/content/posts/dropbox-support-hell.md

 ## Part 4 — Despair

 At this point, I'm looking for any way to keep this ticket going.
-I see the following sentence: *If your password was expired by Dropbox for the security of your account, Dropbox support can assist.*
+I notice the following sentence: *If your password was expired by Dropbox for the security of your account, Dropbox support can assist.*

 I point this out to Nina: